ksu-auv-team/sub_utilities/README.md

 The `logs` directory is pretty straightforward.
 Whenever you run an instance of `runsub.py`, it creates a new time-stamped directory in the logs directory.
 This new folder holds a single file for each process that has been started.
 These should hold all the `stdout` and `stderr` for each process.

 The `saved_video` directory is much the same.
 Whenever there is video being captured by the `camera_node.py` it will create a new time-stamped directory where it will save a percentage of the images (not actual video).

+## USB Peripherals
+TODO - Give info on how to write UDEV Rules